-Amateur Radio "Field Day" June 22 and 23 Demonstrates Science, Skill, and Service
+Amateur Radio "Field Day" June 27 and 28 Demonstrates Science, Skill, and Service

-[date] Day exercise, June 22 - 23, at[Location] North America have established temporary ham ra will be participating in the national Amateur Radio Field Since 1933, ham radio operators across dio stations in public locations during Field Day to showcase is open to the public and all are encouraged to attend. to experiment with electronics and communication communities during a disaster or emergency, all w demonstrates ham radio's ability to work reliably t alled ham radio - has allowed people from all walks of life as techniques, as well as provide a free public service to their ithout needing a cell phone or the Internet.
-Field Day under any conditions from almost any location and create an 35,000 people from thousands of locations participated last knowledge of how the devices function or connect for the American Radio Relay League, the national interruption of service or you're out of range of a c functions completely independent of the Internet of rtphone, connect to the Internet and communicate, with no to each other," said David Isgur, communications manager I association for Amateur Radio.
-"But if there's an cell tower, you have no way to communicate.
-Ham radio r cell phone infrastructure, can interface with tablets or minutes.
-That's the beauty of Amateur Radio during a communicate halfway around the world," Isgur add a sort of mirror for radio waves.
-In today's electron of the best ways for people to learn about electroni atenna, connect it to a battery-powered transmitter, and ded.
-"Hams do this by using a layer of Earth's atmosphere as nic do-it-yourself (DIY) environment, ham radio remains one cs, physics, meteorology, and numerous other scientific set to any community during disasters or emergencies if the - perator.
-There are more than 725,000 licensed hams in the d with clubs such as[name of your club], it's easy[name of your community] For more information about Field Day or Amateur info] or visit www.arrl.org/what-is-
+[date] Day exercise, June 27 - North America have es - 28, at tablished tempora [Location] ery ham radio will be participating in the national Amateur Radio Field Since 1933, ham radio operators across stations in public locations during Field Day to showcase open to the public and all are encouraged to attend. to experiment with electrommunities during a demonstrates ham radio etronics and commits aster or emerge o's ability to work ations network. nunications to ncy, all without reliably und ed ham radio - has allowed people from all walks of life echniques, as well as provide a free public service to their out needing a cell phone or the Internet.
+Field Day ler any conditions from almost any location and create an 000 people from thousands of locations participated last knowledge of how the for the American Radio interruption of service functions completely in devices function of Relay League, the or you're out of radependent of the set up almost ar or connect to ne national as ange of a cell Internet or ce hone, connect to the Internet and communicate, with no each other," said David Isgur, communications manager sociation for Amateur Radio.
+"But if there's an tower, you have no way to communicate.
+Ham radio ell phone infrastructure, can interface with tablets or ninutes.
+That's the beauty of Amateur Radio during a communicate halfway a sort of mirror for radi of the best ways for per around the world,'o waves.
+In today ople to learn about amateur radio is "Isgur added 's electronic t electronics, a huge asset ana, connect it to a battery-powered transmitter, and d.
+"Hams do this by using a layer of Earth's atmosphere as do-it-yourself (DIY) environment, ham radio remains one physics, meteorology, and numerous other scientific to any community during disasters or emergencies if the United States, as young g as 9 and as old a s 100.
+And w ator.
+There are more than 725,000 licensed hams in the with clubs such as[name of your club], it's easy ame of your community] bout Field Day or isit www.arrl.org ndio, contact[your club's Field Day contact m-radio .